Easy Gluten Free Peach Cake (Dairy-Free Option)

 Step 7: Bake your cake at 350º F for 45 minutes.
 (Note: your cake may take longer or shorter to bake depending on the size of your baking dish.)

-If the top of the cake is getting golden before the cake is finished baking, you can put a piece of tin foil over the top to tent the cake for the last 15 minutes of baking.
+If the top of the cake is turning golden before it is finished baking, you can cover the top with a piece of tin foil to tent it for the last 15 minutes of baking.
 Tenting allows the middle to bake without the cake getting too brown.

 To test the gluten-free peach loaf cake to see if it is done baking, insert a toothpick into the middle of the cake.
 If your toothpick comes out clean, your cake is finished baking.
 You must bake it longer if there are crumbs or batter on the toothpick.